Galaxy S23 review: its value has dropped

 Galaxy S23 Intro

-The Galaxy S23 series is almost two years old now, and the phones are out in the hands of plenty of users.
-The second-hand market has a lot of them, and retailers are often selling them at a discount.
-So, if you are wondering whether you should pick one up right now, in late 2024 — look no further, as our full review should fill you in on everything you should know!
+The Galaxy S23 series is now two years old, and it's in the hands of plenty of users.
+The second-hand market is flooded with these devices, and retailers often offer them at discounted prices.
+So, if you're considering picking one up in 2025, our full review has you covered with everything you need to know!

 Specifically about the cameras, we have put each one through our new in-depth camera testing procedure and given it a score, which you can find in this review's 'Camera' section.
 If you want to find out more about how we rate each camera check out our PhoneArena Camera Score benchmark page.